LukSroczynski/Notes/internet/readme.md

 >> Who is the user? <br>
 >> Is the user really who he/she represents himself to be?

+> Authorization, by contrast, is the mechanism by which a system determines what level of access a particular (authenticated) user should have to resources controlled by the system.
+For an example that may or may not be related to a web-based scenario, a database management system might be designed so as to provide certain specified individuals with the ability to retrieve information from a database but not the ability to change data stored in the database, while giving other individuals the ability to change data.
+Authorization systems provide answers to the questions:

+>> Is user X authorized to access resource R?
+>> Is user X authorized to perform operation P?
+>> Is user X authorized to perform operation P on resource R?

 > Asymmetric RSA

 > Symmetric AES